Alfred Kinsey: Legacy

 The popularity of Sexual Behavior in the Human Male prompted widespread media interest in 1948.
 Time magazine declared, "Not since Gone With the Wind had booksellers seen anything like it."
-A character called "Dr. Kinsey" appeared on the September 15, 1953, television episode of The Jack Benny Program as a bow-tied man interviewing a young woman on board a cruise ship that has left Hawaii.
-When "Dr. Kinsey" identifies himself to Jack Benny, Benny steps away in embarrassment.
 The first pop culture references to Kinsey appeared not long after the book's publication; "Martha Raye [sold] a half-million copies of 'Ooh, Dr. Kinsey!'"
 Cole Porter's song "Too Darn Hot", from the Tony Award-winning Broadway musical Kiss Me, Kate, devoted its bridge to "the Kinsey report / Every average man you know / Much prefers to play his favorite sport".
 In 1949 Mae West, reminiscing on the days when the word "sex" was rarely uttered, said of Kinsey, "That guy merely makes it easy for me.
 Now I don't have to draw 'em any blueprints ...
 We are both in the same business ...
 Except I saw it first."

 The publication of Sexual Behavior in the Human Female prompted even more intensive news coverage.
 Kinsey appeared on the cover of the August 24, 1953, issue of Time.
 The national news magazine featured two articles on the scientist, one focusing on his research, career and new book, the other on his background, personality, and lifestyle.
 In the magazine's cover portrait, "Flowers, birds, and a bee surround Kinsey; the mirror-of-Venus female symbol decorates his bow tie."
 The lead article concluded: "'Kinsey ... has done for sex what Columbus did for geography,' declared a pair of enthusiasts ... forgetting that Columbus did not know where he was when he got there. ...
 Kinsey's work contains much that is valuable, but it must not be mistaken for the last word."
-Kinsey and his research were written into a sketch about Benny's "fantasy" about Marilyn Monroe, a guest on the program.
+A character called "Dr. Kinsey" appeared on the September 15, 1953, television episode of The Jack Benny Program as a bow-tied man interviewing a young woman on board a cruise ship that has left Hawaii.
+When "Dr. Kinsey" identifies himself to Jack Benny, Benny steps away in embarrassment.
+The "Dr. Kinsey" character was also written into another sketch in the same episode, commenting on a fantasy Benny is having about Marilyn Monroe (a guest on the episode).